Fast Robust Kernel Regression through Sign Gradient Descent with Early Stopping

 In contrast to ridge regression, where the formulations in $\alphav$ and $[\fv^\top,\fsv{^\top}]^\top$ are equivalent in the sense that the latter can always be obtained from the first through multiplication with $[\K^\top, \Ks{^\top}]^\top$, the solutions of Equations \ref{eq:finf} and \ref{eq:f1} cannot be obtained from the solutions of Equations \ref{eq:alphainf} and \ref{eq:alpha1}.

-Since $\ell_\infty$ regularization promotes a solution where the parameters have equal absolute values, many of the predictions in the solution to Equation \ref{eq:finf} are exactly equal.
+Since $\ell_\infty$ regularization promotes a solution with no extreme parameters, many of the predictions in the solution to Equation \ref{eq:finf} are exactly equal.
 For $\ell_1$ regularization, which promotes a sparse solution with the most significant parameters included first, in the solution to Equation \ref{eq:f1}, many of the predictions equal exactly zero, with only the most extreme predictions being non-zero.
 In Figure \ref{fig:comp_f}, we exemplify this for explicit regularization for two different regularization strengths.
 Even though it is technically possible to use gradient-based optimization with early stopping for $[\fv^\top,\fsv{^\top}]^\top$, since the reconstruction error, and thus the gradient, is affected only by $\fv$ and not by $\fsv$, this does not work well for the sign gradient and coordinate descent algorithms.